equitymarkets/7North/README.md

 Micro benefits:
-* Existing traffic, hospital, theater, and colleges provide a natural market for project
+* Existing traffic, hospital, theater, colleges, businesses and seasonal markets provide a natural market for the project
 * Resort-qualities bring in medium- to high-net worth clientele for a relatively affordable resort experience
 * Is both enhanced by local tourism and enhances regional/national tourism